AJslashTracey/AJslashTracey/README.md

-Computer has the power to silence the voices in my head
+the computer has the ability to silence my voices inside of my head